sandraLbdvTW/docusaurus/docs/documentation/english/diff-generator.md

 ___
 ## Overview

 [Diff Generator](https://github.com/sandraLbdvTW/diff-generator) is a command-line utility that allows users to find the differences between two configuration files.
-This tool supports multiple file formats and output formats out of the box.
+This tool supports multiple file formats and output styles out of the box.

 Diff Generator supports the following file formats:
 - JSON